Walter Block: "Voluntary slave contract"

 Block believes that people should have the legal right to sell themselves into slavery, or to buy and keep slaves who have sold themselves into slavery, in a libertarian legal order.

 In an essay on "inalienability" of natural and legal rights, Block defends what he calls a "voluntary slave contract", arguing that it is "a bona fide contract where consideration crosses hands; when it is abrogated, theft occurs".
-He notes only Robert Nozick agrees with him, and critiques the views of the libertarians who disagree.
+He notes that Robert Nozick agrees with him, and critiques the views of the libertarians who disagree.
 Block seeks to make "a tiny adjustment" which "strengthens libertarianism by making it more internally consistent."
 He argues that his position shows "that contract, predicated on private property [can] reach to the furthest realms of human interaction, even to voluntary slave contracts."